postgrespro/postgres_cluster/README.md

 process.
 However, in order to gather descriptive statistics of server behavior user have to sample current wait event multiple times. pg\_wait\_sampling is an extension for collecting sampling statistics of wait events.

+The module must be loaded by adding pg\_wait\_sampling to shared\_preload\_libraries in postgresql.conf, because it requires additional shared memory and launches background worker.
+This means that a server restart is needed to add or remove the module.

-It collects two kinds of statistics.
+When pg\_wait\_sampling is enabled, it collects two kinds of statistics.

  * History of waits events.
 It's implemented as in-memory ring buffer where samples of each process wait events are written with given (configurable)